 The low stratus clouds are much more numerous in the immediate upstream of the Canary islands that have terrain that extends high enough to block the trade wind flow.
 The low islands of Lanzarote and Fuerteventura don’t show this blocking for the most part.
 Only the high narrow ridge on the extreme south of Fuerteventura is high enough to produce a very distinct maxima in cloudiness – this area is only accessible via walking.

 The western Canary Islands, with distinct maxima in cloudiness on their upwind sides, have moist laurisilva forests from cloud base up to the average height of the trade wind inversion, at approximately 1200-1500m.
-On individual days this can be a very distinct boundary between dry air above the inversion and cloudy conditions below, but because this varies somewhat both diurnally and also on a daily basis the transition between laurisilva forest and drier conditions higher up is not quite as sharp as seen in the meteorological conditions at any particular time.
+On individual days this can be a very distinct boundary between dry air above the inversion and cloudy conditions below.
+See the image to the left of this text, taken on La Palma looking south from just above the base of the inversion.
+The top of the cloud layer can be very distinct, with humidity much lower above the cloud layer.
+Because this varies somewhat both diurnally and also on a daily basis the transition between laurisilva forest and drier conditions higher up is not quite as sharp as seen in the meteorological conditions at any particular time.